-- Dr. Stephen Hawking, or alternates, claimed God does not exist and deposit court costs of $10,000 in escrow.
+- Dr. Stephen Hawking, and others, claimed God does not exist, and were invited to deposit court costs of $10,000 in escrow.

-- Joseph Mastropaolo claimed God does exist and deposits court costs of $10,000 in escrow.
+- Joseph Mastropaolo claimed God does exist, and deposited court costs of $10,000 in escrow.

-- The trial will be adjudicated by a certified neutral Superior Court Judge or Appeals Court Judge acceptable to both parties (for example, from http://www.jamsadr.com/).
+- The trial was to be adjudicated by a certified neutral Superior Court Judge or Appeals Court Judge acceptable to both parties (for example, from http://www.jamsadr.com/).

-- Only objective, valid, reliable, calibrated science evidence will be admissible as evidence.
-Opinions and speculations will be considered subjective and will not be admissible as evidence.
+- Only objective, valid, reliable, calibrated science evidence was to be admissible as evidence.
+Opinions and speculations would be considered subjective and would not be admissible as evidence.

 - Either party may challenge the other party’s evidence.
-Conflicts will be adjudicated by the Judge.
+Conflicts were to be adjudicated by the Judge.

-- The venue will be a courthouse or a hearing room for depositions.
+- The venue was to be a courthouse or a hearing room for depositions.

-- At the end of the trial, the Judge will instruct escrow to award the $20,000 court costs to the prevailing party.
+- At the end of the trial, the Judge would instruct escrow to award the $20,000 court costs to the prevailing party.

-- The prevailing party will pay first the honorarium for the Judge, then the rest of the court costs.
-Any remainder will be kept or dispersed as the prevailing party sees fit.
+- The prevailing party would pay first the honorarium for the Judge, then the rest of the court costs.
+Any remainder would be be kept or dispersed as the prevailing party would see fit.

 - Dr. Stephen Hawking, or alternates, may have as many trials, with as many on their side, with whatever qualifications they wish.
-Joseph Mastropaolo will defend God is science.
+Joseph Mastropaolo will defend God is a science fact.